 This study aims to compare the outcome and cost of conventional open and laparoscopic appendectomy for clinically confirmed, uncomplicated, acute appendicitis in a low resource setting.
 Although the cost effectiveness of laparoscopic surgery has been investigated previously in high human development index (HDI) countries, similar studies are lacking in low and middle HDI countries.

 Burns are a significant contributor to the burden of disease in low- and middle-income countries (LMIC).
-Although current guidelines recommend treatment in specialized treatment centres, such centres are few or non-existent in LMIC
+Although current guidelines recommend treatment in specialized treatment centres, such centres are few or non-existent in many LMIC settings.

 Wound dressing practices to decrease Surgical Site infections in low and middle income countries